What is a regulated bridging loan?

 Are there different interest rate types?

-Products are arranged on a fixed or variable rate basis.
+Products are arranged on a fixed rate or variable rate basis (variable may be connected to the Bank of England Base Rate).
 We’re able to offer either, depending on your preference.

 As these loans are arranged over a short-term, the risk of rate changes is reduced compared to longer-term loans, but should still be considered.